-Gym memberships can easily cost £500 each a year.
-Creating your own home gym might sound like a luxury, but with a bit of careful planning you can have all the benefits of fitness equipment available for your exclusive use when you want it — and potentially save money into the bargain.
+While building your own home gym might sound like a luxury, gym memberships can easily cost £500 each a year.
+So, with a bit of careful planning, you can have all the benefits of fitness equipment available for your exclusive use whenever you want it — and potentially save money into the bargain.

 You may be restricted by what space you have available, but if you are undertaking an extension or remodel, your options will be less limited.
-Garage conversions are a popular location for a home gym, or you could create a dedicated room in the garden.
+Garage conversions are a popular location for a home gym, or you could add a garden outbuilding.

 Locating the gym on the ground floor is the most sensible option for several reasons: